-Santa Fe, NM is a remarkable place — the oldest established Capital City in all of the United States of America.
+New Mexico is a remarkable place; home to the oldest capital city in America, the oldest house in North America, and the oldest continuously inhabited settlement in North America.
 With so much history, it can be easy to overlook some really phenomenal locations.
 In this blog series, we aim to highlight one of these locations and explore their history, some interesting facts, and any upcoming events.
-Subscribe to our blog to catch all of our posts where we look differently at the most interesting places in The City Different!
+Subscribe to our blog to catch all of our posts where we look differently at the most interesting places in New Mexico!

 El Rancho de las Golondrinas — The Ranch of the Swallows — is a historic ranch turned living history museum located just south of sunny Santa Fe.
 Located strategically on the Camino Real — The Royal Road — that extended all the way from Mexico City to Santa Fe.
 Located on 200 acres of land, the ranch has always been a rest stop for weary travelers, loaded heavy with goods for trade.
 Known for centuries for the hospitality found at this gorgeous farming valley, the famous military leader and governor, Don Juan Bautista de Anza remarked positively on this safe haven for adventurers in 1780 — cementing it as a key example of life during Spanish Colonial rule.